dasariramacharan/az-pg/Services/Azure Resource Manager.md

 ##Tags
 Resource Manager provides a tagging feature that enables you to categorize resources according to your requirements for managing or billing.
 Use tags when you have a complex collection of resource groups and resources, and need to visualize those assets in the way that makes the most sense to you.

+##SDKs or REST API
+Azure SDKs are available for multiple languages and platforms. e.g Azure SDK for .NET/JAVA/Node.js ,etc If the SDK doesn't provide the required functionality, you can also call to the Azure REST [API](https://docs.microsoft.com/rest/api/resources/) directly.